 Can I use my pension to buy residential property?

-Perhaps one of the most common questions we receive at The Landlord’s Pension is “can I use my pension to buy residential property?”
+Perhaps one of the most common questions we receive at The Landlord’s Pension is “Can a SSAS buy residential property?”
 There are two ways of answering this question the first in the strictest sense is yes a pension can purchase a residential property however HMRC class residential property as “taxable property” within a pension scheme and therefore impose a tax of 55% of the amount invested.
-So in reality no you cannot purchase residential property directly or indirectly within a pension scheme.
+So in reality no you cannot purchase residential property directly or indirectly within a pension scheme when investing your SSAS pension without receiving heavy penalty.
 You can read HMRC rules around “taxable property” directly on their website by clicking here

 Can I make a business loan from my pension to my limited company?

 One of the unique benefits of a SSAS pension is the ability to make a business loan from your pension to your limited company, this is often referred to as a “SSAS Loanback”.
 There are several HMRC rules in place regarding this type of loan but if you are running a genuine trading limited company these can usually be met.
 The loan from your SSAS pension to your limited company can be used for any genuine business purpose therefore if your property happens to be a property development company for example that purchases residential property then in theory a SSAS loanback could be used for the acquisition of new assets within your limited company.